AMR bankruptcy could spur more airline consolidation

 "Looking at it from the American Airlines' perspective, it doesn't make the combined American and US Airways network competitive with Delta or United (Airlines)," he said.

 For a merger to appeal to American Airlines, Mann said, it would have to bolster American's international routes.
-American Airlines is a global airline that hopes to lure business travellers with international partnerships and a hub-and-spoke model that focuses on cities that are major business centres.
+American Airlines is a global airline that hopes to lure business travelers with international partnerships and a hub-and-spoke model that focuses on cities that are major business centers.

 US Airways has a strong presence on the U.S. East Coast but has less to offer in foreign markets.